 She was named interim White House communications director on Aug.
-16, and it has since been announced that her role will be made permanent.
+16, and on Sept.
+12, it was announced that her role would be made permanent.

 The White House statement announcing her interim role said that she would be working with press secretary Sarah Sanders and the communications team and that a permanent communications director would be named "at the appropriate time."

 In spite of dealing directly with national media for about two years, she rarely speaks publicly about herself.

 One example of such reluctance came in June 2016.
 She was contacted by a reporter for GQ magazine who wanted to do a profile of her, and although she did not agree to be interviewed for the piece, she allowed President Trump to speak to the reporter about her.

 A portion of her personal life became public in the wake of revelations about Porter, a top aide to President Trump and chief of staff John Kelly, who was accused of domestic violence in his past two marriages.
 Porter denied the claims of abuse made by his ex-wives, and he resigned from his position at the White House.
 In the wake of the Porter scandal, it was reported that Porter and Hicks had been in a romantic relationship when the news of his alleged abuse broke.

 While many in the White House were facing questions about who knew about Porter’s past before it was made public, President Trump publicly supported Hicks.

 “Hope is absolutely fantastic.
 She was with the campaign from the beginning, and I could not ask for anything more,” President Trump said in a statement released to The New York Times on Feb.
 9, two days after Porter resigned.